 Schuylkill River Trail Partners

-Schuylkill Banks (Philadelphia): The Schuylkill River Development Corporation manages the trail from the Fairmount WaterWorks to South Street, a section known as Schuylkill Banks.
+The Schuylkill River Development Corporation (Schuylkill Banks) manages the trail from the Fairmount WaterWorks to South Street, a section known as Schuylkill Banks.
 The Schuylkill Banks vision calls for trails running along both banks of the Schuylkill River wherever possible between the Fairmount Dam and the Delaware River.
 SRDC is currently working with public and private partners to plan, design and build additional trail segments and improve neighborhood connections to the trail.

-Chester County: The Schuylkill River Trail in Chester County runs from Phoenixville to Parker Ford.
+The Schuylkill River Trail in Chester County runs from Phoenixville to Parker Ford.
+The Borough of Phoenixville manages the trail within the borough while Chester County manages the other trail sections in the county.
 Plans call for extending the trail from Parker Ford to Pottstown, which, when completed, will enable trail users to travel from Philadelphia to Reading, a distance of more than 60 miles.
 Details about the planned route and schedule can be found on Chester County’s website.

 Borough of Phoenixville

 In Berks and Schuylkill Counties, the trail is constructed and managed by the Schuylkill River Greenways National Heritage Area.
 There are currently over 30 miles of completed trail in this section, including a nearly 20-mile stretch from the Pottstown line to Reading.
 This section is locally known as the Thun Trail and is maintained by volunteers.

 In Upper Berks and Schuylkill Counties, there is a 7-mile length of trail from Hamburg to Auburn, known as the John B. Bartram section, and another 1.5-mile piece in Landingville, and a 1.4-mile segment in Schuylkill Haven.
 From Reading and Hamburg, cyclists can follow a signed on-road route, with a short off-road piece in Leesport.